12 jurors about to decide Derek Chauvin's fate after closing arguments

 "There is absolutely no evidence that officer Chauvin intentionally, purposefully applied unlawful force."

+The prosecutor asked rhetorically, "How is that a reasonable exercise in the use of force?
+You can believe your eyes.
+It was what it was.
+It was homicide. ...
+There is no excuse for police abuse."

+"In your custody is in your care, it's not in your custody, I don't care," he said.

-To support his argument that jurors must look at the totality of the evidence, Nelson cited expert witness Dr. Martin Tobin's rebuttal of a defense expert who said carbon monoxide was a possible factor in Floyd's death.
+Nelson implored the jurors to look at the totality of the evidence, Nelson cited expert witness Dr. Martin Tobin's rebuttal of a defense expert who said carbon monoxide was a possible factor in Floyd's death.
 Tobin testified it wasn't possible, because Floyd's blood was 98% oxygenated.
 However, Nelson pointed out the testimony of paramedics who gave Floyd oxygen, which explains the reoxygenation of his blood.

 "Take the time and make an honest assessment of the facts of this case," he said.
 "We have to be intellectually honest about the evidence; we have to present it in an intellectually cohesive manner. ...
 I submit to you the state has failed to meet hits burden of proof beyond a reasonable doubt."